Robert Reichel: International

-Reichel was a mainstay on the Czechoslovakian and later the Czech Republic national teams from 1987 until 2004.
+Reichel was a mainstay on the Czechoslovakia and later the Czech Republic national teams from 1987 until 2004.
 He played with the junior team in five tournaments between 1988 and 1990.
 He was a member of gold and silver medal squads at the 1988 and 1989 European Junior Championships, respectively.
 In 1989, he set a tournament record with 21 points in six games.
 Reichel also appeared in three World Junior Championships between 1988 and 1990 and won a pair of bronze medals.
 He led the 1990 World Junior Ice Hockey Championships in scoring with 21 points.
 In doing so, he became the only player in history to lead both the European and World Junior Championships in scoring.
 He was named a tournament all-star and received the Directorate Award as best forward.
 With 40 points over his three tournaments, Reichel became the all-time leading scorer (since surpassed) at the World Junior Championships.